-(Articles of Incorporation)
+(Registration of Foreign Juridical Person)

-Article 37 (1) A person seeking to establish an incorporated association must prepare articles of incorporation and include in it the following particulars:

-- (i) its purpose; - (ii) its name; - (iii) the locality of its office; - (iv) provisions on assets; - (v) provisions on the appointment and dismissal of managing administrators; - (vi) provisions on the acquisition and loss of membership. - (2) If a change has been made to a particular set forth in one of the items of the preceding paragraph, a registration of the change must be made within three weeks.
-In such a case, a change may not be duly asserted against a third party before its registration. - (3) If an order of provisional disposition suspending the execution of duties by a representative or appointing a person to execute duties in place of a representative is issued or if a ruling modifying or revoking such an order of provisional disposition is issued, it must be registered.
-In such a case, the provisions of the second sentence of the preceding paragraph apply mutatis mutandis. - (4) If something that must be registered pursuant to the provisions of the preceding two paragraphs occurs in a foreign state, the period for registration is counted from the day on which notice of this reached the relevant person. - (5) When a foreign juridical person establishes an office in Japan for the first time, a third party may decline to recognize that corporation's formation until it has been registered in the locality of that office. - (6) Having relocated its office, a foreign juridical person must register the relocation within three weeks in the former locality and register the
+- Article 37 (1) If a foreign juridical person (limited to the foreign juridical person prescribed in the proviso to Article 35, paragraph (1); hereinafter the same applies in this Article) establishes an office in Japan, the registration of the foreign juridical person must be completed by registering the following matters at the location of the office, within three weeks: - (i) the law governing the incorporation of the foreign juridical person; - (ii) the purpose; - (iii) the name; - (iv) the address of the office; - (v) the duration, if it is specified; and - (vi) the name and address of its representative. - (2) If there is a change in any of the matters set forth in the items of the preceding paragraph, a registration of the change must be completedfor within three weeks.
+In this case, the change may not be asserted against any third party before it is registered. - (3) If provisional disposition order suspending execution of duties by the representative or appointing a person who will perform those duties on behalf of the representative is issued or a ruling changing or revoking those provisional disposition order is made, the registration thereof must be completed.
+In this case, the provisions of the second sentence of the preceding paragraph apply mutatis mutandis. - (4) If a matter that must be registered pursuant to the provisions of the preceding two paragraphs arises in a foreign country, the period for registration is counted from the day on which the notice thereof reached.

-- particulars set forth in the items of paragraph (1) within four weeks in the new locality. - (7) If a foreign corporation relocates its office within the jurisdictional district of the same registry office, it is sufficient for it to register its relocation. - (8) If the representative of a foreign juridical person fails to complete the registration provided for in this Article, the representative is subject to a civil fine of not more than 500,000 yen.
+- (5) If a foreign juridical person has established an office in Japan for the first time, a third party may deny the formation of the juridical person until the registration has been completed at the location of the office. - (6) If a foreign juridical person relocates its office, the registration of relocation must be completed at the former location within three weeks and the registration of the foreign juridical person must be completed by registrating the items of paragraph (1) at the new location within four weeks. - (7) If a foreign juridical person relocates its office within the jurisdictional district of the same registry office, it is sufficient to register the relocation. - (8) If a representative of a foreign juridical person fails to complete a registration provided for in this Article, the representative is punished by a civil fine of not more than 500,000 yen.